forta-network/docs/docs/airdrop.md

 ## Subgraph Developers

-The Graph Protocol subgraph developers are valuable contributors to Web3, facilitating access to blockchain data for decentralized applications on Ethereum.
+The Graph Protocol subgraph developers on the decentralized service, who are valuable contributors to Web3 by facilitating access to blockchain data for decentralized applications on Ethereum.

 ![Subgraph Developers](airdrop-table8.png)